-- potential impediments to applying recovery tools effectively and strategies to address them; and - the impact of a major operational disruption.
+- potential impediments to applying recovery tools effectively and strategies to address them; and

+| Potential impediments | Potentia - the impact of a major operational disruption.

 This information is important to strengthen a recovery plan's resilience to shocks and ensure that the recovery tools are actionable.